 If you have oily skin your results WILL appear softer in appearance and may require additional procedures (eyebrows can look solid).

 Dark Skin types please note that your permanent makeup will not appear as bold as lighter skin types.
 (Indian, African American, Filipino, etc.)

 Microbladed eyebrows require a “DRY HEAL”.
-Do not get them wet and avoid sweating for ten (10) days.
+Do not get them wet for ten (10) days.